emmanuelsapin/AcrossChromosomePhasing/README.txt

 Individual 2: CT AA,
 and Individual 3: TT AA

--PathOutput /pathoftheouput/filesCHR indictae where to write the ped files after across chromosome phasing
+-PathOutput /pathoftheouput/filesCHR indicates where to write the output ped files after across chromosome phasing.
+In those ped file the first haplotype will be detected as coming from the same parent accross the 22 chromosomes.

--PathMAF /pl/active/KellerLab/Emmanuel/gameticphasing/MAF.txt is the path of the allele frequency
+-PathMAF /pl/active/KellerLab/Emmanuel/gameticphasing/MAF.txt is the path of the allele frequency.
+These allele frequency have to be the frequency of the dataset in the input files.